 Did you know that science has looked extensively into anger and depression brain chemistry?
 The findings have been quite interesting.
 We are closer to knowing what causes anger in the brain.
 A Harvard study found that when subjects revisited tapes they recorded about events that made them angry or enraged they had measurable chemical reactions in the brain.
 Only when we unravel that can we know the way to anger management on a chemical level.
 Many people in the media and in the everyday world struggle with anger and rage.
 If you suffer from anger you can’t shake, there may be hope.

-Here is a somewhat long quote (for me anyway) that explains what happened in the Harvard study better than I could.
+Here is an excerpt from a site that explains what happened in the Harvard study better than I could.
 It is fascinating: